-Write a 2-person scene about an argument that seems to be about one thing but is actually about another.
+Write a two-person scene about an argument that seems to be about one thing but is actually about another.

-Write a 2-person scene that starts with a life-changing event.
+Write a two-person scene that starts with a life-changing event.

-Write a 2-person opening scene about an average day turned upside down by an unexpected visitor.
+Write a two-person opening scene about an average day turned upside down by an unexpected visitor.

 Christina’s Recommended Craft Books